TANUSHREENEGI-DEV/resume-landing/README.md

 While building this project, I came across a few challenges.

-- Matching the layout with the reference design.
+- Matching the layout with the reference design and keeping every section responsive.
-- Maintaining proper spacing and alignment throughout the page.
-- Making every section responsive on different screen sizes.
 - Debugging the JavaScript when the footer year wasn't displaying correctly.
-- Reviewing the project and implementing improvements based on mentor feedback.
+- Designing the login/signup pages to feel polished and original rather than like a generic template, which took a few redesign rounds.
+- A couple of file-renaming and browser caching issues while restructuring the project.

 Solving these challenges helped me improve my debugging skills and understand the importance of testing before submitting a project.